immich-app/immich/docs/docs/features/hardware-transcoding.md

   - Additionally, if the server specifically has an 11th gen CPU and is running kernel 5.15 (shipped with Ubuntu 22.04 LTS), then you will need to upgrade this kernel (from [Jellyfin docs][jellyfin-kernel-bug])

 ## Setup
+#### Initial Setup
 1. If you do not already have it, download the latest [`hwaccel.yml`][hw-file] file and ensure it's in the same folder as the `docker-compose.yml`.
 2. Uncomment the lines that apply to your system and desired usage.
 3. In the `docker-compose.yml` under `immich-microservices`, uncomment the lines relating to the `hwaccel.yml` file.
 4. Redeploy the `immich-microservices` container with these updated settings.
 5. In the Admin page under `FFmpeg settings`, change the hardware acceleration setting to the appropriate option and save.

+#### Imagegenius/Immich docker Community Appstore Setup
+##### NVENC - NVIDIA GPUs
+1. Assuming you already have the Nvidia Driver Plugin installed on your Unraid Server.
+Please confirm that your Nvida GPU is showing up with its GPU ID in the Nvidia Driver Plugin.
+The ID will be `GPU-LONG_STRING_OF_CHARACTERS`.
+Copy the GPU ID.
+2. In the Imagegenius/Immich Docker Container app, add two new variables: Key=`NVIDIA_VISIBLE_DEVICES` Value=`GPU-LONG_STRING_OF_CHARACTERS` and Key=`NVIDIA_DRIVER_CAPABILITIES` Value=`all`
+3. While you are in the docker container app, change the Container from Basic Mode to Advanced Mode and add the following parameters to the Extra Parameters field: `--runtime=nvidia`
+4. Restart the Imagegenius/Immich Docker Container app.
+5. In the Admin page under FFmpeg settings, change the hardware acceleration setting to the appropriate option and save.

 ## Tips